Five reasons to work with the UK Music sector

 1. It is a global Taste-maker

-From the Beatles and Rolling Stones to Elton John, Pink Floyd and, more recently, Adele, Coldplay and Ed Sheeran, UK music acts have consistently attracted a global following.
-Three of the top five biggest selling artists worldwide in 2016 were British.
-(Source: IFPI).
+From the Beatles and Rolling Stones to Elton John, Pink Floyd and, more recently, Adele, Coldplay, Dua Lipa and Ed Sheeran, UK music acts have consistently attracted a global following.

 The UK has also originated whole music genres from punk to dubstep and grime and continues to innovate with new ways of distributing and marketing music.
 This is not just a reflection of the quality and range of the musical talent that the UK spawns, but also the managerial instincts and skills of those who find them, nurture them and sell them to the world.
-UK music exports grew 16 per cent in 2016 to £2.5bn.
-(Source: Measuring Music 2017, UK Music).
+UK music exports grew 7 per cent in 2017 to £2.6bn.
+(Source: Measuring Music 2018, UK Music) and two of the top 10 biggest selling albums in 2018 were from UK acts (Ed Sheeran's '+' and Queen's 'Bohemian Rhapsody').

 2. It has world-leading expertise in live music

 Glastonbury, Reading, the Isle of Wight...the UK's festival circuit has an international reputation that draws in foreign performers and musically-driven tourists, as well as domestic audiences.
 Outside the festival scene, the UK also has a well-established, geographically-distributed live network.
-Live music revenue grew by 11 per cent to £1bn in 2016.
-It is estimated that a total audience of 30.9m attended live music events in 2016, contributing £4bn to the economy.
+Live music contributed an estimated £991m of revenues to the industry in 2017.
+It is estimated that a total audience of 30.9m - including musically oriented tourists - attend musical events, contributing more than £4bn in direct and indirect spend.
 (Source: Wish you were here 2017, UK Music).
+In 2017 it was estimated that five of the most successful global tours were by UK acts and the O2 in London is believed to be the world's most popular live music arena.

 3. it has a diverse and entrepreneurial workforce

-UK Music estimates there are approximately 142,000 employed in music occupations in 2016 - an annual increase of 19 per cent.
-(Source: Measuring Music 2017, UK Music) They work in an estimated 8,000 businesses (Source: Creative Blueprint.)
+UK Music estimates there are approximately 145,815 employed in music occupations in 2017.
+There are an estimated 8,000 music businesses in the UK (Source: Creative Blueprint.)
 These span music recording, distribution, marketing, post-production and other associated areas.

 4. It collaborates across disciplines